elvislau74/e-commerce-back-end/README.md

   In this project, we had to build the back end of an e-commerce application by creating API routes.
 Sequelize, which is a tool for Object Relational Mapping (ORM) was a big part in this process.
 Using Sequelize, we can work with MySQL databases in Node.js.
 We also implemented async/await syntax into our API routes for cleaner code.

+  There is no front-end for this project, so all the routes will be tested with Insomnia Core.

   ## Table of Contents